Architecture

 Data ownership hierarchy:

-account_idandworkspace_id, both NOT NULL, indexed, with attached RLS policies from the first migration; plusdeleted_at timestamptz NULLper data retention — derived state via views. - Account-scoped tables (users, workspace membership, API keys):
+org_idanddomain_id, both NOT NULL, indexed, with attached RLS policies from the first migration; plusdeleted_at timestamptz NULLper data retention — derived state via views. - Org-scoped tables (users, domain membership, API keys):

-account_idonly. - Platform-scoped tables (world model content, operator-only state): neither — platform role only, RLS-exempt by design.
+org_idonly. - Operations-scoped tables (world model content, operator-only state): neither — operations role only, RLS-exempt by design.

-For the full role model, the OPERATIONS scope taxonomy, and the deploy-tier key-exchange middleware, see Access Control.
+For the full role model and the OPERATIONS scope taxonomy, see Access Control.

 worlds, platform, and core at a glance